sunecz/SSDF2/readme.md

 ```

 ## Copying a collection
-When copying a collection a new collection is created with the same name, same objects and same other information.
+When copying a collection a new collection is created with the same name and same objects.
 ```java
 SSDCollection copy = collection.copy();
 // ... some operations